IlianPihlajamaa/OrnsteinZernike.jl/docs/src/SingleCompLJ.md

 dims = 3 # we consider a 3D system
 ρ = 0.6 # number density
 kBT = 1.0 # thermal energy
-system = SimpleLiquid(dims, ρ, kBT, potential)
+system = SimpleFluid(dims, ρ, kBT, potential)
 ```

-The `SimpleLiquid` object is meant to be used when dealing with systems that have spherically symmetric interaction potentials and no external fields.
+The `SimpleFluid` object is meant to be used when dealing with systems that have spherically symmetric interaction potentials and no external fields.

 The third step is to define a closure relation.
 For now, let's stick to the simple Hypernetted Chain closure
 ```@example lj